ugla-erp/gantt/README.md

 # UGLA Gantt

-An open-source solution for rendering Gantt charts with maximum customization out of the box The repository is managed by LLC MOI Tech, [ugla.ua](https://ugla.ua/en/)
+An open-source solution for rendering Gantt charts

+The repository is managed by LLC MOI Tech, [ugla.ua](https://ugla.ua/en/)